 EU Residence Cards and Family Permits

-EU Residence Cards and Family Permits are for non-EU nationals who are looking to join or continue to live with their EU (and EEA) national family member in the UK before the UK leaves the EU in March 2019.
+EU Residence Cards and Family Permits are for non-EU nationals who are looking to join or continue to live with their EU (and EEA) national family member in the UK before the UK leaves the EU.
 For information on the legal process that will apply after then, please see our Brexit Immigration Analysis.

 It is not mandatory for direct family members of EU nationals to apply for a Family Permit or Residence Card but it will make it quicker and easier to travel to the UK and also provides evidence of their right to work.
 The UK Government’s position is that it is mandatory for extended family members living in the UK to hold either a Family Permit or Residence Card.
 We explain the difference between direct and extended family members below.

 EU Residence Cards and Family Permits: Main requirements

 An application for an EU Family Permit can be made from outside of the UK by those who can demonstrate that their EU national family member is already in the UK or will be travelling to the UK with them.

 Direct family members include spouses, children and grandchildren aged under 21 or who are dependant, along with dependant parents and grandparents.

 It is also possible for extended family members to apply for a family permit if they can show that they are dependent on the EU national, are a member of their household or have a serious health condition and are reliant upon the EU national for care.
 Extended family members include brothers, sisters, aunts, uncles, cousins, nephews and nieces.
 Unmarried partners can also make an application as an extended family member providing they can show that they are in a durable relationship with the EU national.